mozman/ezdxf/docs/source/dxfinternals/header_section.rst

 .. _Header Section:

-Header Section
+HEADER Section
 ==============

 Documentation to ezdxf :class:`HeaderSection` class.

-In DXF R12 an prior the header section was optional, but since DXF R13 the header section is mandatory.
+In DXF R12 an prior the HEADER section was optional, but since DXF R13 the HEADER section is mandatory.
 The overall structure is:

 .. code-block:: none